weiserlab/ambuj/index.md

 **Undergraduates, Visiting students**

 We work with amazing cohort of undergraduates and visiting students.
-You can find them listed [here](https://weiserlab.github.io/ambuj/weiserstudent).
+You can find more about them [here](https://weiserlab.github.io/ambuj/weiserstudent).

 ## Service